2009 Lincoln Penny Bicentennial Cents: Value, Errors, and Designs

-In 2009, the US Mint marked the 200th anniversary of Abraham Lincoln’s birth with a four-coin series of circulating commemorative cents.
+In 2009, the United States Mint marked the 200th anniversary of Abraham Lincoln’s birth with a four-coin series of circulating commemorative cents.
 Known as the “Lincoln Bicentennial” series, the program consisted of four different reverse designs marking major milestones in Lincoln’s life.
+Even today, you can often still find these one-cent coins in your spare change.

 All images courtesy of USA CoinBook unless otherwise noted